 The role and reception of psychology depended heavily on which project took center stage.
 In Dialectic of Enlightenment, Marxist interpretations of antisemitism existed side by side with Freudian interpretations.
 In either case, the abstract reflections proved somewhat removed from Jew-hatred on the ground.
 Indeed, it could be argued that it is the very theoretical nature of “Elements of Antisemitism” (the final section of Dialectic) that has appealed to scholars, offering sweeping assertions that are difficult to verify or disprove.
 According to Horkheimer and Adorno, the Jews had lost their raison d’être as the primary agents of circulation.
 Unable to admit publicly that the working-class was their true enemy as well as determined to keep the “negroes” in their place, capitalists focused on the economically unserviceable but psychologically functional Jewish target instead.
 The mechanism of projection helped to illuminate why capitalists managed to get their message across so successfully: the danger and aggressiveness that antisemites projected onto the Jews was actually located in the psyches of the perpetrators themselves.

 The background story of the Jews’ demise within the capitalist system reads like this: it was the purpose of human rights to promise happiness where real power was absent.
 When the duped masses began to recognize that the promise of universal equality would remain unfulfilled as long as the class system prevailed, they felt deceived.
 This betrayal notwithstanding, they tried to repress any thought of the happiness that had been dangled in front of them for such a long time.
 As with all forms of repression, the process could only escalate: the greater the need to experience happiness, the fiercer the effort to repress that desire.
 The Jews, by contrast, still seemed to be enjoying the good life, even though their access to power had been curtailed.
 For the Gentiles, this sight was impossible to countenance.
-The Jewish intellectual did what the “others” could not imagine doing, he worked without hardship and prospered without exertion.
+The Jewish intellectual did what the “others” could not imagine doing, he allegedly worked without hardship and prospered without exertion.
 Jewish intellectuals and bankers alike were the exponents of circulation; they were also the “denied ideal” (verleugnete Wunschbild) of all those who had been maimed by the authorities.
 The latter, sensing the possibility of continuously securing their status, sanctioned the murderous drives of the disenfranchised.
 As the victims of capitalism, the antisemites projected onto the Jews the aggressions that should have been reserved for the system.

 Horkheimer and Adorno’s text contained contradictory messages, sometimes upholding antisemitism’s centrality to fascism, sometimes denying the existence of a “genuine antisemitism,” sometimes comparing Judeophobia to the animus against vagabonds, Catholics, or Protestants.
-Nevertheless, two components of “Elements of Antisemitism,” one derived from its social theory, the other from its psychology, would re-emerge in later research on the subject: first, that capitalism antisemites to choose the wrong enemies; and second, that projection enabled the downtrodden to accept capitalism’s injunctions.
+Nevertheless, two components of “Elements of Antisemitism,” one derived from its social theory, the other from its psychology, would re-emerge in later research on the subject: first, that capitalism impelled antisemites to choose the wrong enemies; and second, that projection enabled the downtrodden to accept capitalism’s injunctions.
 The Authoritarian Personality would elaborate on both components, taming the critique of capitalism and extending the discussion on projection.
 But these changes came at a price: the sociology of capitalist modernity eventually mutated into a characterology of submissive-destructive personalities; and the method of projection assumed a catch-all quality that would come to explain any kind of anti-Jewish act.